solidi/writing/07-the-decision-hypothesis.md

 > Decreasing code complexity and increasing code consistency appears to be the whys.

 Finally, we must explain the why of our software decisions because the code has a daft ability to poorly communicate its origins.
 Tribal knowledge, hallway conversations, team dynamics change and fade.
 Version controls are changed and history is broken.
-All that remain are the many contributors that graphed the pieces together over short periods of time.
+All that remains are the many contributors that graphed the pieces together over short periods of time.

 > The decision hypothesis:
 > Amid constant software decisions, those of complexity and consistency become the critical pivots around which every software system survives.
 The decision document is a key to its revelation.

 ## References

 [ 1 ] Daniel Graziotin, Fabian Fagerholm, Xiaofeng Wang, and Pekka Abrahamsson.
-On the Unhappiness of Software Developers.
+On the Unhappiness of Software Developers.

 ## Author’s Notes